TeamMoegMC/EnergyLevelTransition/README.md

 ## Introduction

-This is a Tech Mod - which illustrates Realism with hidden Magical Elements - of World Generation, Natural Environment, Player Properties, and more.
+A Tech Mod that brings in Science, Etherology, and Magic!

 ## Dependencies